Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Propositional case

-In each case the number of marked connectives $\lor,\land,\supset$ decreases when we go up in the tree $Tr_{S}$.
-Hence the process terminates, and $Tr_{S}$ is a finite binary tree.
+Hence the process terminates, and $Tr_{S}$ is a finite tree.
 Assume that $S$ is a saturated sequent.
-Then each leaf in $Tr_{S}$ is a saturated sequent, which is an axiom, or a fully analyzed sequent or a non-invertible one.
+Then each leaf in $Tr_{S}$ is a saturated sequent, which is an axiom, or a fully analyzed sequent.